BenjaminJamesNexia/BenjaminJamesNexia/README.md

 - 👋 Hi, I’m @BenjaminJamesNexia
-- 👀 I’m interested in building software to help clients work smarter thats reasonable priced and from solid open source libraries like Spring Boot and Flutter
+- 👀 I’m interested in building software to help clients work smarter.
+Software thats reasonable priced and built on solid open source libraries like Spring Boot and Flutter.
 - 🌱 I’m currently learning Hungarian using DuoLingo
-- 💞️ I’m looking to collaborate on building robots to automate physical things
+- 💞️ I’m looking to collaborate on building robots to automate physical things - once I get the volume I will push some dollars towards the hardware side.
 - 📫 How to reach me - not sure - does GitHub do anything useful for this?

 <!---